gavinmcfarland/askeroo/src/built-ins/README.md

 For prompts that need to update state externally (stored outside the component), use the **Prompt State Context** system.

+**✨ NEW: Automatic Caching** - `usePromptData` now handles caching automatically!
+Just return your data directly from your getter function - no need for manual caching, memoization, or cache invalidation.
+The system uses JSON comparison internally to only trigger re-renders when data actually changes, preventing infinite loops even when your getters return new instances (arrays, objects, Maps).

 ### When to Use It

 Use Prompt State Context when your prompt has: